-- Have you or has anyone you know ever suffered from an environmentally-related illness (lead poisoning, E-coli infection, asthma)?
+- Have you or anyone you know ever suffered from an environmentally related illness, such as lead poisoning, E. -coli infection or asthma?

-- Are you concerned with clean drinking water, a safe food source, air quality, the built environment, climate change, or exposure to toxic substances?
+- Are you concerned with clean drinking water, safe food, air pollution, the built environment, climate change, or exposure to toxic substances?

-- Are you interested in Environmental Protection Agency (EPA) regulations, climate change policy, environmental justice, or local zoning regulations to promote health?
+- Are you interested in Environmental Protection Agency regulations, climate change research, education, policy, environmental and social justice, or local zoning regulations to promote public health?

 If these or similar issues are of interest to you, then you should consider joining the Environment Section today!

 Environmental health and protection refers to protection against environmental factors adversely impacting human health or the ecological balances essential to long-term human health and environmental quality, whether in the natural or man-made environment.
 (Journal of Environmental Health, April 1996)

 Environmental health encompasses the assessment and control of those environmental factors that can potentially affect health.
 It is targeted toward preventing disease and creating health-supportive environments.

 What do environmental health professionals do?

 Environmental health professionals work to focus attention on how environmental factors impact human health and help to shape national environmental health and protection policies.
 Environmental health professionals work in fields such as pollution research and remediation, food and water safety, toxic substances and pesticide control, built environment planning and climate change.